tuairisc/kaitain/README.md

 A copy of the license is included in the root of the plugin’s directory.
 The file is named LICENSE.

 ## Includes and Libraries
-* The [get-the-image](https://github.com/justintadlock/get-the-image) library is copyright of [Justin Tadlock](https://github.com/justintadlock) and included under the GPL v2.
-* The [wp-custom-post-type-class](https://github.com/jjgrainger/wp-custom-post-type-class) library is copyright of [Joe Grainger](https://twitter.com/jjgrainger) and included under the MIT License.
 * The [social-meta](https://github.com/bhalash/social-meta) library is copyright of [Mark Grealish](http://www.bhalash.com) and included under the MIT License.

 ## Media